wpdk/wpdk/doc/wsl.md

 * Ubuntu 20.04 LTS
 * Debian (latest)

+The following have minor issues that can be resolved with workarounds:

+* Ubuntu 22.04 LTS - scripts/pkgdep/debian.sh needs updating with SPDK 22.05

 The following have been found not to work:

 * Ubuntu 18.04 or older - MingGW package is not recent enough